immanuel404/taskManager_React/README.md

 # taskManager_React
 React app that allows for sign in authentication (Firebase) and addition of tasks and task details with notifications.

-Note: repo contains 'build' files.
+Note: this repository contains only 'build' files.

 Link: http://manager.epizy.com/signin